zmalone/chef-web-docs/source/index.md

 A: Chef supports a wide variety of cloud providers including Amazon AWS, Google App Engine, OpenStack, Rackspace, and Linode.
 To see if your provider is supported, visit the [Chef Docs](http://docs.opscode.com).

 **Q: What are all these `.pem` files?**<br>
-A: Chef uses those pem files to securely communicate and authenticate you against the Chef Server.
+A: Chef uses those pem files to authenticate you against the Chef Server.

 **Q: Do I need to know Ruby to use Chef?**<br>
-A: No, but it help.
+A: No, but it helps.
 For more information, check out the [Just Enough Ruby for Chef](http://docs.opscode.com/just_enough_ruby_for_chef.html) section on [Chef Docs](http://docs.opscode.com).